 Learn more

-vpnMentor was established in 2014 as an independent site reviewing VPN services and covering privacy-related stories.
+vpnMentor was established in 2014 to review VPN services and cover privacy-related stories.
 Today, our team of hundreds of cybersecurity researchers, writers, and editors continues to help readers fight for their online freedom in partnership with Kape Technologies PLC, which also owns the following products: ExpressVPN, CyberGhost, and Private Internet Access which may be ranked and reviewed on this website.
-The reviews published on vpnMentor are believed to be accurate as of the date of each article, and written according to our strict reviewing standards that prioritize the independent, professional and honest examination of the reviewer, taking into account the technical capabilities and qualities of the product together with its commercial value for users.
+The reviews published on vpnMentor are believed to be accurate as of the date of each article, and written according to our strict reviewing standards that prioritize professional and honest examination of the reviewer, taking into account the technical capabilities and qualities of the product together with its commercial value for users.
 The rankings and reviews we publish may also take into consideration the common ownership mentioned above, and affiliate commissions we earn for purchases through links on our website.
 We do not review all VPN providers and information is believed to be accurate as of the date of each article.

 Advertising Disclosure

-vpnMentor was established in 2014 as an independent site reviewing VPN services and covering privacy-related stories.
+vpnMentor was established in 2014 to review VPN services and cover privacy-related stories.
 Today, our team of hundreds of cybersecurity researchers, writers, and editors continues to help readers fight for their online freedom in partnership with Kape Technologies PLC, which also owns the following products: ExpressVPN, CyberGhost, and Private Internet Access which may be ranked and reviewed on this website.
-The reviews published on vpnMentor are believed to be accurate as of the date of each article, and written according to our strict reviewing standards that prioritize the independent, professional and honest examination of the reviewer, taking into account the technical capabilities and qualities of the product together with its commercial value for users.
+The reviews published on vpnMentor are believed to be accurate as of the date of each article, and written according to our strict reviewing standards that prioritize professional and honest examination of the reviewer, taking into account the technical capabilities and qualities of the product together with its commercial value for users.
 The rankings and reviews we publish may also take into consideration the common ownership mentioned above, and affiliate commissions we earn for purchases through links on our website.
 We do not review all VPN providers and information is believed to be accurate as of the date of each article.

 Will My Smartphone Work in China for Data?
 How To Find Out

-Kate Veale Updated on 7th February 2024 Senior Editor
+Kate Veale Former Senior Editor

 Imagine stepping off the plane and discovering that you can’t use your smartphone in China to make calls, send messages, or browse the web.
 You would find yourself with no way to access local services or stay connected with your family and friends.